waresnew/hypixel-stats/README.md

 Your average hypixel queue dodger mod

-this is probably the only minecraft mod i make which actually uses objects so i tried to stick a factory pattern in
+this is probably the only minecraft mod i will ever make which actually uses objects so i tried to stick a factory pattern in

 ![image](https://user-images.githubusercontent.com/45801973/136713738-0835e4e3-5cae-4510-beb0-c59c79636723.png)